joshfeldstein/joshfeldstein.github.io/_posts/2018-04-27-mlb-preview.markdown

 “Bryce Harper will win the NL MVP,” Siyman said.
 “He is a great team leader and a power hitter.”

-The Nationals star is coming off another career year with 24 home runs and 89 RBIs.
+The Nationals star is coming off of another career year with 24 home runs and 89 RBIs.
 The crazy thing is Harper is only 25 years old.
 With this much ahead of him he has the potential to rack up more numbers.

 “I think Mike Trout will win the AL MVP,” Miller said.